gideonthomasd/mxlinux-openbox/README.md

 In playlist go to 'Title Format' and change to 'Title-Artist'

+For nvidia: sudo ddm-mx -i nvidia  (Do ddm-mx -p to uninstall nvidia)

 Ctrl+Shift+t enables window manager features.
 Ctrl+Shift+u undoes this.
 Ctrl ] or Ctrl [ alters size.